WC5E/Warcraft-5e-Conversion/WIP 3.0 Classes/Priest.md

 ***Control.*** As an action, you can spend one use of Devotion to target a creature you can see within 60 feet.
 The creature must succeed on a Wisdom saving throw or be charmed by you for 1 minute.
 If you or your companions do anything harmful to it, the effect ends.
 Once the effect ends, the creature doesn't knows it was charmed by you.

-***Fortitude.*** WWhen a creature, or a number of creatures up to your Charisma modifier (minimum of one) make a saving throw, you can spend one use of Devotion as a reaction to give them advantage.
+***Fortitude.*** When a creature, or a number of creatures up to your Charisma modifier (minimum of one) make a saving throw, you can spend one use of Devotion as a reaction to give them advantage.
 The saving throws must be against the same effect. <!-- Also called Protect -->

 ***Pain.*** When a creature takes damage from or fails a saving throw against one of your priest spells, you may spend one use of Devotion as a reaction to impose disadvantage on all the creature's attack rolls until the beginning of your next turn.